 Michael Nylander, the father of current NHLers William and Alex, is the final player on this list, as he wore number 92 for parts of four seasons with the Flames between 1994-1998.

 While he went on to have a very solid career, putting up nearly 700 points, he was never able to get truly comfortable in Calgary, despite a solid 55-point season in 1995-96.

 Nylander also had stints with the Hartford Whalers, Tampa Bay Lightning, Chicago Blackhawks, Washington Capitals, Boston Bruins, and the New York Rangers.
 His two seasons spent with the Rangers were his best in the NHL, as he put up a combined 162 points in 160 games.
-While William, who is Michael’s oldest son, is very talented, he still has a long way to go before he can be considered a better player than his father.
+While William, Michael’s oldest son, still has a ways to go, he looks like he may go on to have an even more impressive NHL career than his father.

 Perhaps the most interesting thing about this list is how many solid players are on it.
-For many teams, the numbers that have only been worn once were from part-time NHLers who were assigned the number, rather than selected it themselves.
+For many teams, the numbers that have only been worn once were from part-time NHLers who were assigned the number, rather than it being selected themselves.
 Not the Flames.
-Besides Quine and Elson, everyone on this list has had a solid career as an NHLer.